send feedback

 Math tutor, Mathnasium.
 April to July 2017, June to September 2019.
 Mercer Island, WA.
 I tutored children of all ages in math.
 (Mostly elementary and middle school, but ranging from pre-K to high school.)
 This mostly consisted of grading worksheets and explaining unfamiliar concepts that students were struggling with.

 Machine learning engineer, Tupl.
 July to August 2017.
+Bellevue, WA.
 I developed a tool using Python, numpy and pandas to evaluate and present the results of a machine learning algorithm.
-(Because I was rather inexperienced and spent much of the internship training, and because the internship was so short, this was all I finished in my time at Tupl.)
+(This was a short internship.)

 My skills